HOPE Number Nine will be held from July 13–15, 2012 at the Hotel Pennsylvania on Seventh Avenue in midtown Manhattan, New York City.

 Here are some general tips for getting to HOPE:

 Getting to New York City is possible from nearly everywhere on Earth.
 There are four airports you can arrive at as well as train and bus terminals.
-You can even drive in if you're so inclined.
+You can even drive if you're so inclined.
 This is all assuming that you're not already in the city, in which case getting to the hotel is as easy as it could possibly be.

 By Air: